 Prior to 2022, we received substantial R&D funding from our collaboration with Merck.
-However, under the narrower scope of the Amended Collaboration Agreement, R&D funding from Merck beginning April 2022 was and is expected to continue to be substantially lower than the R&D funding previously provided by Merck.
-For the period that started on July 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$0.6 million in the aggregate from Merck for activities remaining under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
-Funding from Merck after December 31, 2023 is expected to be minimal.
+However, under the narrower scope of the Amended Collaboration Agreement, R&D funding from Merck beginning April 2022 is substantially lower than the R&D funding previously provided by Merck.
+In this regard, for the period that started on October 1, 2023 and ends on March 31, 2024, funding from Merck is expected to be minimal.

 Our cash requirements for fiscal year 2023 continue to be driven by our R&D and G&A expenses.
 In 2022 and 2021, our R&D expenses were \$181.1 million and \$161.7 million, respectively.
-In 2023, we expect our R&D expenses to decrease compared to 2022 as we suspend development activities related to NGM621 and our other preclinical ophthalmology programs, complete activities related to ALPINE 4 and focus on the continued advancement of our solid tumor oncology portfolio.
+In 2023, we expect our R&D expenses to decrease compared to 2022 as we suspend development activities related to NGM621 and our other preclinical ophthalmology programs and complete activities related to ALPINE 4.
 In 2022 and 2021, our G&A expenses were \$40.5 million and \$36.9 million, respectively.
 In 2023, we expect our G&A expenses will decrease moderately compared to 2022 primarily due to the workforce restructuring implemented in the second quarter of 2023.
 Beginning in 2024, our operating lease costs will increase pursuant to the 2024 Lease Agreement we entered into in July 2022 for our current corporate office space and facilities in South San Francisco, California.
-Our current sublease will expire on December 31, 2023.
+Our current lease will expire on December 31, 2023.
 The 2024 Lease Agreement will commence on January 1, 2024 and expire on December 31, 2033.
 We will pay an initial monthly base rent of approximately \$0.9 million for the first year, which is subject to increase at an annual rate of 3.5% each year thereafter, plus certain operating and tax expenses.

 We believe that our existing cash, cash equivalents and short-term marketable securities will be sufficient to fund our operations for at least one year from the date this Quarterly Report on Form 10-Q is filed.
-Moreover, based on our current development plans and related assumptions, we believe our current cash position is sufficient to fund our immuno-oncology solid tumor programs through generation of proof-of-concept data.
 We have based these estimates on plans and assumptions that may prove to be insufficient or inaccurate (for example, with respect to anticipated costs, timing or success of certain activities), and we could utilize our available capital resources sooner than we currently expect.
 For example, although we implemented and substantially completed a workforce restructuring in the second quarter of 2023 as part of our broader efforts designed to reduce our operating expenses, we may not achieve the expected benefits of our cost preservation efforts on the expected timeline, or at all, and we could otherwise consume capital more rapidly than we currently anticipate.
 In addition, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially as a result of a number of factors, including the factors discussed under "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q. Nonetheless, in order to advance our current and potential future product candidates through development and to regulatory approval and commercialization, we need to raise significant additional capital and/or we need to enter into BD Arrangements to obtain funding or other resources for one or more of our wholly-owned programs.
 Neither may be possible and, as a result, we may need to significantly delay, scale back or discontinue development of or abandon some or all of our product candidates, or scale back or discontinue our discovery research efforts, any of which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.